Inside Hailey Baldwin and Justin Bieber's Wedding Week

 Rodin Banica/WWD/REX/Shutterstock

-Before they legally said "I do," there was plenty on the schedule for these two.
+This week was a special one for Hailey Baldwin and Justin Bieber

-Of course, we're talking about Hailey Baldwin and Justin Bieber, the Hollywood pair who shocked worldwide fans just two months ago with a whirlwind engagement and now have legally tied the knot.
+Two months after the Hollywood pair shocked fans worldwide with a whirlwind engagement, they may have legally tied the knot.
 As one source told E!
 News on Friday, the 24-year-old pop star and 21-year-old model are legally married and are believed to have had a marriage ceremony at a New York City courthouse's marriage bureau to the surprise of everyone, including their own families.

 "They didn't tell anyone they were doing it," the source told E!
 News about the marriage.
 "They are doing a separate ceremony out of the country with a few family members soon as well."